aflin/rampart_docs/source/rampart-thread.rst

         // thr.exec(thrfunc, 3, callback, 1000);

         /*
             after one second, output will be:
                 from inside the thread: 3
-                back in the main thread: 4
+                back in the main thread with myarg = 4 */
-        */

     Return Value:
         ``undefined``.

     Caveats: